Information Taken From an Existing Classified Source and Generated: A thorough look

 -

 Technical Analysis and Processing: Extracted information is then analyzed using advanced technologies.
 Machine learning algorithms, for instance, can process vast datasets to identify patterns or correlations.
-This phase may involve converting raw data into structured formats, such as databases or reports, to enable further study.
+This phase may involve converting raw data into structured formats, such as databases or reports, to support further study.

 -